coreos/kenc/README.md

 - iptables

 Checkpoint/restore the NAT table.
-Rely on kube-proxy to populate iptables rules.
+Kenc relies on kube-proxy to populate iptables rules and ensure connectivity in this mode.

 ```
 kenc -m iptables